samowitsch/typo3-ddev-playground/readme/Readme-ddev.md

     * docker-compose.yaml
 * **_$ ddev start_** to start local ddev vm
 * **_$ ddev ssh_** into vm
-* a file with name _FIRST INSTALL_ has to be created manually in the document root for the TYPO3 Installtool
+* a file with name _FIRST INSTALL_ has to be created manualy in the document root (the _public_ folder) for the TYPO3 Installtool
 * FE: http://ddev-test.ddev.local:8000
 * BE: http://ddev-test.ddev.local:8000/typo3
 * phpMyAdmin: http://ddev-test.ddev.local:8036